SilasK/silask.github.io/content/event/phd_defense/index.md

 | 16:30      | I present my PhD work in an accessible  manner.  | L’auditoire Renold      |
 | 17:00      | Apéro                                            | Outside, 3d floor       |

-We should have an online solution also for this date.
+The public defence should be streamed with this [Zoom link](https://unige.zoom.us/j/61936446604).
+If you register I will send it to you by mail.

 ## Registration:
 [Please register](https://docs.google.com/forms/d/e/1FAIpQLSeAHJ46OhK3DptDC83yRPnylbJBHPDx5Uu1zfSjIcvXjA_xSw/viewform), so that I can send you the information at the right time.
+Registration is mandatory for person attending in person.

 People who already registered previously will be contacted individually, they don't need to register once more.

 ## Directions: